craigjmidwinter/warpcore/README.md

 My primary goal was to build a pure automation engine and leave the responsibility of maintaining state (outside of within an automation or task), to Home Assistant.
 I also wanted to be able to leverage all of the integrations that Home Assistant provides, but also have the ability to integrate directly with devices if I felt the need (I have found trying to get a well timed a light sequence through Home Assistant is difficult, for example).

 Additionally, I had a requirement that couldn't be met by any of the above solutions out-of-the-box-- I wanted a queue system for job execution so that I could:
-- Make task diferral easier.
+- Make task deferral easier.
 - Have distributed worker nodes.

-### Task diferral
+### Task deferral

-Task diferral?
+Task deferral?
 What do you mean, what's the use-case?

 Lets think about this in terms of an automation:

 You have a plant sensor that reports moisture level, and you want to be alerted when it goes below a certain level.

 Ok, so in any of the existing automation solutions, it's pretty easy to accomplish a simple notification whenever the sensor drops below a threshold, but what if that happens when we are out? or what if it's the middle of the night?
-We probably want to difer that notification to a time when we are less likely to forget about it.
+We probably want to defer that notification to a time when we are less likely to forget about it.
 With Warpcore, we can dispatch a task to a queue to be executed once a condition is met (or immediately if we wanted)

 ### Distributed Worker Nodes